ai-forth/ideal-forth/README.md

 ## ideal-forth

 A project to investigate the ideal algorithm in the Forth language.
+The idea is to follow closely the paradigm established by [Leo Brodie](https://www.forth.com/starting-forth/0-starting-forth/) in the 1981 book _Starting Forth_.

 ![gnu](/images/gnu-forth.png)